-As a charity, SWFTA's core remit is to provide good access through the provision of material, resources and information.
-In fulfillment of that, the archive operates in consideration of the following key standards:
+SWFTA's remit as a charity is to provide access through the provision of material, resources and information.

 - The Standard for Access to Archives, 2008 (The National Council on Archives)